Ir para o conteúdo

 4.2 Default configuration files

 All parameters have a default configuration that is defined using the nextflow.config file in the pipeline project directory.
-Most parameters are set to null or false by default and are only activated by a profile or configuration file.
+Most parameters are set to null or false by default.

 There are also several includeConfig statements in the nextflow.config file that are used to include additional .config files from the conf/ folder.
 Each additional .config file contains categorized configuration information for your pipeline execution, some of which can be optionally included: